chrwang/KMLReborn/QGISTutorial.md

 The second is the join field, which should be `GeoId<number>` or something named similarly.
 The target field should be `GeoID<number>`.
 The other options do not matter.
 Click `OK`.

-You should now see a new layer in the layer sidebar on the left.
+You should now see the join in the `Joins` tab.
 You can optionally save this file as a KML, if you want to have the precincts displayed in Google Maps.

 ### Dissolving into Districts